kymatio/ismir23-tutorial/book/ch1_intro/tutorial_structure.md

 ## Installation
 ---------------
 We rely on the accessible GPU acceleration that's provided in the Colab environment.
 All installation is handled within the Colab notebooks.
-We make use of a supplementary package `s1dt` for utility functions, feature extraction and algorithms: [ismir23-kymatio-tools](https://github.com/cyrusvahidi/ismir23-kymatio-tools).
+We make use of a supplementary package `s1dt` for utility functions, feature extraction, and visualizations: [ismir23-kymatio-tools](https://github.com/cyrusvahidi/ismir23-kymatio-tools).
 The main dependencies in each Colab notebook are `kymatio-0.4-dev` and `s1dt`, which can be installed from source:

 ```bash